epfl-ada/ada-2024-project-sickada/README.md

 #### What is YouTube’s teaching style?
 - What purpose do videos have?
 Are they academic-based or for edutainment (education + entertainment)?
 - What categories of content are posted and appreciated?
-- What is the level of the target audience?
+- What is the level of the target audience (beginner, intermediate,...)?
 Does this change for various categories?
 - Do people prefer quick tutorials over lengthy explanations?
 Does this change between categories?

 #### When did YouTube start teaching us?